Energinet-DataHub/greenforce-frontend/README.md

 |  └── libs                 #
 ├── docs                    # Contains general documentation
 ├── infrastructure          # Contains infrastructure for Energy Track and Trace ├── libs                    # Contains source code for libraries.
-See "folder structure - library" for more information └── tools                   # Contains various tools ├── executors            # - Executors perform actions on your code.
+See "Folder Structure - library" section for more information
+└── tools                   # Contains various tools
+   ├── executors            # - Executors perform actions on your code.
 This can include building, linting, testing, serving.
    └── generators           # - Generators provide a way to automate tasks you regularly perform as part of your development workflow.
 This can include: scafolding